noanoach/VulnDetective/Report.md

 --- Vulnerability Analysis ---

 Line 5: Buffer overflow vulnerability due to unsafe strcpy usage.
+Fix: Use strncpy with a proper size limit or ensure bounds checking before copying.

 Line 8: Use of hardcoded password detected in code.
+Fix: Store secrets securely outside the source code, e.g. in environment variables or secure vaults.

 ```

 ---